Install MXNet on a Jetson

 Note: Change the

 ~/.profile steps according to how you prefer to use your shell.
 Otherwise, your environment variables will be gone after you logout.

 You can check to see what version of CUDA is running with

 To switch CUDA versions on a device or computer that has more than one version installed, use the following and replace the symbolic link to the version you want.
-This one uses CUDA 10.0, which is preinstalled on the Nano.
+This one uses CUDA 10.2, which comes with Jetpack 4.4.